 Summary: The Philosophy of No

 The Philosophy of No, published in 1940, represents a major renewal in French epistemology.
-Bachelard aims to reconcile empiricism and rationalism within a scientific rationalism—an "open" rationalism that draws from scientific discoveries rather than constructing vast, self-enclosed systems.
+Bachelard aims to reconcile empiricism and rationalism within a scientific rationalism — an "open" rationalism that draws on scientific discoveries rather than constructing vast, self-enclosed systems.

-Philosophy of science generally falls into two opposite extremes: either it becomes too philosophical—focusing excessively on general principles, the a priori, and rational values—or it becomes too scientific, confining itself to particular results, the a posteriori, and experimental values.
+Philosophy of science generally falls into two opposite extremes: either it becomes too philosophical — focusing excessively on general principles, the a priori, and rational considerations — or it becomes too scientific, confining itself to particular results, the a posteriori, and experimental findings.

-A new philosophy of science is needed—one that demonstrates under what conditions general principles can lead to particular results, and vice versa.
+A new philosophy of science is needed — one that shows under what conditions general principles can lead to particular results, and vice versa.

 We must succeed in reconciling empiricism and rationalism: Empiricism must be understood, and rationalism must be applied